siyuan-bruce/siyuan-bruce.github.io/_posts/2022-05-01-Use Quantum Computing Finding the Minimum.md

 ---

 ## 1. Overview
-Quantum Minimum Search algorithm helps to find the minimum.
-The general idea of this algorithm is to use an Oracle function to flip states whose value is lower than a threshold and then use Grover Operator to amplify their amplitude.
-After measurement, we can get a smaller value than the previous threshold.
-We repeat the process.
+The Quantum Minimum Search algorithm is a technique used to find the minimum value in a set of data.
+It works by using an Oracle function to identify states whose value is below a threshold, and then using the Grover Operator to increase the amplitude of these states.
+The measurement of the resulting state will result in a smaller value than the previous threshold, and the process is repeated until the minimum value is found.

 ## 2. Algorithm Workflow
 QUANTUM MINIMUM SEARCHING ALGORITHM